Calab222/AI-Multi-Agent-BMW-Sales/README.md

 ### 3. Running the Application

-1. Start the Backend API:
+1. Use one terminal start the Backend API:
     ```bash
     python server.py
     ```
-2. Start the development server:
+2. Use another terminal start the development server:
     ```bash
     cd my-app
     npm run dev